Mitral Valve Replacement Surgery

 Life after surgery

-After you have an artificial valve, your heart function and your life will largely return to normal.
+After you have a replacement valve, your heart function and your life will largely return to normal.
 If you had symptoms before surgery, you should feel better than before you had the surgery.
 For example, you should no longer have shortness of breath and fatigue.
 But if your heart was already severely affected before your surgery, you may still have complications of heart disease.

 If you have a mechanical heart valve, you are more likely to develop blood clots in your heart.
 So you will take an anticoagulant medicine for the rest of your life to help prevent clots.